viking soccer academy at portland state

 Maureen Whitney | Associate Head Coach

-Maureen Whitney joined the Portland State soccer coaching staff in the fall of 2017 as the top assistant under first-year head coach Katie Burton.
+Maureen Whitney joined the Portland State soccer coaching staff in the fall of 2017 as the top assistant under first-year head coach Katie Burton and became associate head coach prior to the start of the 2018 season.

 Whitney helped lead the Vikings back to the Big Sky tournament after a two-year absence during the 2017 season, as the Vikings finished fourth in the Big Sky at 5-4-1 in conference play and 9-10-1 overall.
 The Vikings also won their first match at the Big Sky tournament since 2013, with a 1-0 win over Northern Arizona - a team they had never beaten in the Big Sky tournament previously - in the Big Sky quarterfinals.